 - Traction or splint [whenever required]

 - Active or assisted exercises of the involved joint throughout the period of healing

-An initial period of rest is to be followed by supervised gradual mobilization.
+An initial period of rest is to be followed by supervised gradual mobilization and exercises.

-Operative intervention is required when the patient is not responding to an adequate trial of chemotherapy.
-Surgery aims at removing the diseased tissue and decreasing the bacterial load so as the response to drug increases.
+Operative intervention is required when the patient with musculoskeletal tuberculosis is not responding to an adequate trial of chemotherapy.
+Surgery aims at removing the diseased tissue and decreasing the bacterial load so that the response to drugs increases.

 Surgery may also be done if the therapeutic outcome is not satisfactory or an unacceptable deformity is left after the treatment.
 A loss of motion so severe that it hampers the activity of daily living is also an indication for surgery, if feasible.